Hywel-Stoakes/hywel.stoakes/content/project/Australian-Languages.md

   -[Retroflexes](https://arts.unimelb.edu.au/research-unit-for-indigenous-language/training/australian-indigenous-languages/sounds-of-aboriginal-languages/retroflexes)
   -[Taps and Trills](https://arts.unimelb.edu.au/research-unit-for-indigenous-language/training/australian-indigenous-languages/sounds-of-aboriginal-languages/taps-and-trills)

 This series is a general introduction to the sounds of Australian languages and does not represent the full degree of diversity in pronunciation amongst the languages of the Australian continent.
+It gives some examples from speakers of Australian languages.